-In this unit we explore ways to collect, analyse and report information about our favourites.
+In this unit we explore ways to pose and answer investigative questions about our favourites by gathering and analysing data and discussing the results.

 - Sort objects into categories for display.